mwerezak/stackscript/README.md

 ## TODO
 - A proper name
-- Actually load script files or run as a REPL.
 - Prelude mechanism, so that a standard library of builtin names can be loaded into the global scope.
 - A dictionary or mapping type.
+- Come up with a way to import scripts into other scripts.

 ## About the Language